pm2-hive/pm2-hive.github.io/docs/features/specifics.md

 ## Configuration file

-You can edit some PM2 option by editing the file `$HOME/.pm2/conf.js`.
+You can edit some PM2 options by editing the file `$HOME/.pm2/conf.js`.

 ```
 PM2_LOG_FILE_PATH  // PM2 log file path